-JA McDonald will continue excavating the roadway approaches on the west (Middlesex) side of the bridge.
+JA McDonald will continue constructing the MSE retaining walls on both the west (Middlesex) and east (Montpelier) sides of the bridge.
+Also, the contractor will work on building roadway approaches on both sides of the new bridge.
 This work will be performed off the side of US 2 but will require daily single lane closures.

 The Vermont Agency of Transportation will replace the Middlesex US 2 (Bridge 55) over I-89 and the New England Central Railroad.
 Located about two miles east of the intersection of US 2 and VT 100B, the 660-foot, 35-foot wide, nine-span bridge is in poor condition.
 It will be replaced by a wider (40 feet) but shorter (512 feet) three-span bridge, east of the existing bridge.

 Construction of the new bridge is complex as it spans both an interstate highway and an active railroad.
 Building on a new location adjacent to the existing bridge allowed vehicular traffic to be maintained on Route 2 throughout two years of construction in 2016 and 2017.